 BEAVER’S SON (to Ash): We don’t like you, and we hate your dad.
 You’re too snazzy.
 You dress like a girl.
 You’re creative.
 Now grab some of that mud, chew it in your mouth, and swallow it.

-(For many other reasons I believe the Wes Anderson adaptation of Fantastic Mr Fox is a film for nostalgic adults rather than for children themselves, however fast the characters talk.)
+(For many other reasons I believe the Wes Anderson adaptation of Fantastic Mr Fox is a film for nostalgic adults rather than for children themselves.)

 TOY STORY 3 (2010)